the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Jesus rose and went to the area around Tyre.
 When he entered a house, he wanted no one to know, but he could not hide.
+Right after hearing about him, a woman whose daughter had a sick spirit came and fell in front of Jesus' feet.
+She was not a Jew; she was born Syrian, and she kept asking him to throw the spirit out of her daughter.
+He said "Let the children eat first; it's not good to take their food and throw it to dogs."
+But she said "Owner, even the dogs under the table eat the children's dropped food bits."
+He said "Because you said that, go; the spirit has gone out of your daughter."
+She went home and found her daughter lying in bed, with the spirit gone.

+Leaving Tyre, Jesus came through Sidon to the Sea of Galilee through the Ten Cities.
+They brought him a man who could not hear and had trouble speaking, and asked him to put his hand on him.
+Jesus took him away from the crowd, and, alone, put his fingers in the man's ears, and put out some mouth water onto the man's tongue.
+Jesus looked up to the sky, made a loud sound, and said "Be opened!" in Aramaic.
+Immediately, his ears were opened and his tongue became not-stuck, and he began to speak like normal.
+Jesus told them not to tell anyone, but the more he did, the more they told the story.
+They were struck very much, saying
+"He does everything well; he makes people hear who couldn't, and people talk who couldn't!"

+## Part 8